 Ever wonder why the United States votes on a Tuesday in November?

 It wasn’t always that way.
 For the first 15 presidential elections, each state chose its own voting day until improved communication caused worries that early states would influence later voters.
 So Congress picked one day for everyone - the first Tuesday after the first Monday in November.
 Why Tuesday?
 Roads were poor or nonexistent.
 PBS Election.
 What's the problem with the electoral college?
 Log In Don't have an account?

 Now, she turns for a second time to her long-held ambition to fill the ultimate role - US president.
 The 67-year-old served as President Barack Obama's secretary of state from the start of his administration in January 2009, stepping down shortly after he won re-election.
-As top US diplomat, she was known for a punishing travel schedule and a person-to-person approach to diplomacy.
-A leading international figure and Democratic politician, Mrs Clinton is now running for the party's 2016 presidential nomination.
-Hillary Rodham Clinton.
 Hillary Clinton - Government Official, U.S. First Lady, Women's Rights Activist.
 When Hillary Clinton was elected to the U.S.

 Senate in 2001, she became the first American first lady to ever win a public office seat.
 She later became the 67th U.S. secretary of state in 2009, serving until 2013.
 Donald Trump Biography.
 Synopsis Real estate developer Donald John Trump was born in 1946, in Queens, New York.

+Craft Biographical Essays for Each Candidate Photo.
 5 TED-Ed Lessons to watch this election season.
-On Tuesday, November 8, Americans will head to the ballots to exercise their right to vote for #POTUS.
 Letters to the Next President 2.0.